uberllama/accepts_nested_ids/README.md

 ## Get to the point already

 AcceptsNestedIds defers the saving of ID-based associations to a model's `after_save` callback.
-In the example above, no User associations would have been created.
+In the example above, no User associations would have been created when using this gem.

 ## Bonus